Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 I've been looking.

-Yeah, looking hard.
+I've been looking hard.

-And um, because of the nature of his work, he is perpetually terrified because all he does is go to government meetings and talk about worst case scenarios all day.
+And because of the nature of his work, he is perpetually terrified because all he does is go to government meetings and talk about worst case scenarios all day.

-Oh my god.
+Oh my God.

-And so he's like just paranoid all the time.
+So he's like just paranoid all the time.

-I mean he bought a boat, and you know, he's like ready to flee the country if he needs to, like that whole thing.
+I mean, he bought a boat and, you know, he's like ready to flee the country if he needs to, like that whole thing.

 He's got his bug out bag ready.